For small purchases, cash remains king, a recent CreditCards.com survey shows. But paying with physical dollars and cents can sometimes be a mistake.

-Using credit cards offers multiple advantages over cash and cash equivalents, including rewards programs and protections.
-But whether you should pay with credit or cash chiefly depends on your financial situation.
-So let’s take a closer look at which payment methods best suit which types of consumers.
+Whether you should pay with credit or cash, however, ultimately depends on your financial situation.
+So, let’s take a closer look at which payment methods best suit which types of consumers.

 When cash is better

-Carrying debt on credit cards is costly — you’ll pay interest on that debt for as long as you carry it.
-So if you’re trying to get out of debt, it’s generally best to pay with cash or cash equivalents such as debit cards and checks.
+So, if you’re trying to get out of debt, it’s generally best to pay for things with cash, checks or debit cards.
 Putting even small purchases on a credit card will add to your debt — and interest payments.

-You can use Money Talks News’ credit card search tool to find the perfect credit card for you.
-Filter the results by “Competitive APR” to find cards with low interest rates.
+Use a free online resource such as Money Talks News’ credit card search tool to quickly find the right card for you.
+Select “0% APR” from the menu on the left to narrow the results to cards with zero-percent interest rates.

 If you pay off your credit card bill in full each month, you don’t pay interest.
-That way, it’s generally smart to take advantage of credit’s benefits — which you’ll reap even when making small purchases.
+If that’s the case for you, it’s generally smart to take advantage of credit’s benefits — which you’ll reap even when making small purchases.

 The benefits of paying with a credit card include:

-- Protections: CreditCards.com reports that many credit cards also offer purchase protections.
-For example, some enable you to get your money back for a purchase even when the store won’t accept the return.
-Additionally, credit cards generally offer better fraud protection than debit cards, which we explain in “7 Ways to Guard Your Wallet — and Identity — When Shopping Online.”
+- Protections: Thanks to federal laws, credit cards generally offer stronger fraud protection than debit cards, which we detail in “7 Ways to Guard Your Wallet — and Identity — When Shopping Online.”

 - Credit: Using credit cards responsibly helps you build good credit.
 For more help with that, check out “Boost Your Credit Score Fast With These 7 Moves.”

 What’s your preferred payment method for small purchases?
-Let us know why — leave a comment below or on Facebook.
+Let us know why by leaving a comment below or on Facebook.